Convicted spy Rod Ramsay as a potential Gardner heist suspect

 The agent posed as an Italian mobster named "Tony Graziano," with an interest in antique Simon Willard grandfather clocks.
 Genius!

-the Woolworth Estate in Monmouth, Maine with him on the Saturday of Memorial Day weekend in 1974.
+the Woolworth Estate in Monmouth, Maine with him.
+It was on the Saturday of Memorial Day weekend in 1974, he wrote in his memoir.

 But Donati was sentenced to state’s prison earlier that very week.
 Connor also likes to describe how he and Donati cased the Gardner Museum.
 In his book he says it was in the summer of 1975 another time when Donati was incarcerated, this time at